-For the remaining 39 registration areas-34 States, the District of Columbia, New York City, Puerto Rico, the Virgin Islands, and Guam-NCHS coded the medical items for 100 percent of the death records.
+For the remaining 36 registration areas-31 States, the District of Columbia, New York City, Puerto Rico, the Virgin Islands, and Guam-NCHS coded the medical items for 100 percent of the death records.
 A 1-percent sample of the records was independently coded for quality control purposes.
 The estimated average error rate for these areas was about 3 percent.

-The ACME system for selecting the underlying cause of death through computer application contributes to the quality control of medical items on the death certificate (see the section "Automated selection of underlying cause of death").
+The ACME system for selecting the underlying cause of death through computer application contributes to the quality control of medical items on the death certificate.
+(See section "Automated selection of underlying cause of death.")

-Demographic items on the report of fetal death-For 1983, all data on fetal deaths were coded under contract by the U.S. Bureau of the Census except New York State (excluding New York City), which submitted State-coded data Coding and entering information on data tapes were verified on a 100-percent basis because of the relatively small number of records involved.
+Demographic items on the report of fetal death-For 1985, all data on fetal deaths, except for New York State (excluding New York City), were coded under contract by the U.S. Bureau of the Census.
+For Oklahoma, portions of the data were coded under contract by the U.S. Bureau of the Census, and other portions were coded by the State.
+The combination coding was necessary because the medical and confidential portions of the fetal death report, which contain some of the essential statistical information, became detached from the other part of the fetal death report prior to receipt by NCHS.
+Coding and entering information on data tapes were verified on a 100-percent basis because of the relatively small number of records involved.

 Other control procedures-After coding and entering on data tape are completed, record counts are balanced against control totals for each shipment of records from a registration area.
 Editing procedures ensure that records with inconsistent or impossible codes are modified.
 Inconsistent codes are those, for example, where there is contradiction between cause of death and age or sex of the decedent.
-Records so identified during the computer-editing process are either corrected by reference to the source record or adjusted by arbitrary code assignment.
+Records so identified during the computer-editing process are either corrected by reference to the source record or adjusted by arbitrary code assignment (NCHS, 1979).
 All subsequent operations in tabulating and in preparing tables are verified during the computer processing or by statistical clerks.